-If two banks located in different countries want to make a transaction, it’s a slow and expensive process.
-The transaction goes through many different checkpoints, which make currency exchanges possible.
-Expensive labor is required to handle the money as well.
+If two banks in different countries want to make a transaction, it’s a slow and expensive process.
+The transaction goes through several checkpoints, which make currency exchanges possible.
+Expensive labor is required to handle all this.

-With RippleNet, banks can make this transaction seamlessly in a few seconds.
-This is where the InterLedger Protocol is introduced.
+With RippleNet, banks can make the transaction in a couple of seconds.
+This is where the InterLedger Protocol is used.
 We explained the basics of ILP in the previous chapters.
 You’ll find more information about ILP at interledger.org.

 Ripple wants ILP to become a global protocol in value transfers, just like TCP/IP is used on the internet and SMTP is used when sending e-mails.

 Ripple’s promise to banks is simply this: you’ll get more money.
 RippleNet could save 30%, 40%, or even 50% in transaction fees.
 The best-known RippleNet client is Santander Bank.
 Other clients made public by Ripple include American Express and MoneyGram.

 On-Demand Liquidity and XRP